AndreiChertkov/teneva/workflow.md

 10. Add related comment in `changelog.md` (with the tag `NEW`) for the upcoming version

-11. Use it locally until update of the package version
+11. Use the new function locally until update of the package version

-> TODO: add item which relates to testing (for each demo should be also the corresponding autotest)

 ## How to make commits